 Camping in America is a more rugged experience and is not a typical pastime unless you seek it out yourself.
 You have to purchase all of your own equipment and find a safe campsite.
 Camping in Japan on the contrary is extremely accessible to all sorts of people no matter your previous camping experience.
 You do not need to purchase your own equipment in japan as many campsites offer rental of equipment.
 Another difference is Japanese campsites typically come with amenities including electricity, public toilets, and showers.
 Japanese campsites are overall more accessible to all people.
 Japanese campsites also usually provide both cooking equipment and food, this is in contrast to in America where the camper would be in charge of bringing all of their own equipment and food.

 Want to know about other fun activities to do in Tokyo?
-Also check out on BFF Tokyo:
+Also, check out BFF Tokyo:

 Ultimate Guide to Cafes in Tokyo